Barclays PCP Compensation Claims

 What is undisclosed commission in a Barclays PCP agreement?

 Undisclosed commission occurs when a car dealer earns commission by increasing the interest rate on your PCP agreement without telling you.
-The courts have ruled this can create an unfair relationship.
+You would have signed the paperwork thinking you were getting a particular interest rate, but the dealer had secretly increased it to boost their earnings.
+The courts have ruled this practice can create an unfair relationship under the Consumer Credit Act 1974, making you eligible for compensation.

 How much compensation could I receive from a Barclays PCP claim?